new-church/sc-www/content/resources/links/_index.md

 - [Swedenborg Australia YouTube channel](https://www.youtube.com/channel/UC_YRMrzGHVbP23SQAXYK8lQ) has videos of talks in Australia on Swedenborg and spirituality - includes _Spiritual Rays of Light_ a slideshow of Swedenborg concepts.
 - [Spiritual Shorts](https://www.youtube.com/@spiritualshorts43/videos) has topical videos produced by Rev Howard Thompson of Roseville New Church (see also link below under Swedenborg Organisations - Australia).

-### Spiritual practice sites

-- [Logopraxis - spiritual practice](https://logopraxis-institute.online) dedicated to bringing a spiritual perspective to living life.
-What you will find here are a range of articles, videos and online courses focused primarily on working with spiritual texts as a basis for cultivating a transformative spiritual practice.
-- [Regeneration, Spiritual Growth](http://www.swedenborg.com/emanuel-swedenborg/explore/regeneration) _Regeneration_ is the word Swedenborg uses to describe our growth as spiritual beings - a process of being _created anew_ as spiritual people bound for heaven.
-He describes regeneration as a three-step process, one that begins with self-reflection, turning towards a better inner life, deepening our understanding, and finally focusing on the regeneration of our will and affections.
-- [A Daily Spiritual Practice Based on Swedenborg's Rules of Life](https://swedenborg.com/daily-spiritual-practice-based-swedenborgs-rules-life) - according to James Lawrence, Swedenborg's "Rules of Life" incorporates the essence of two popular Christian spirituality practices, _Lectio Divina_ and the Ignatian _Examen_.

 ### Swedenborg news and info